jarrenseson/jarrenseson.github.io/essays/typeScriptReflection.md

 ## Union Type

 One thing in particular that I like about TypeScript is its addition of the union type.
 I think that the union type has many instances where it can be applied.
 I have definitely had instances with other programming languages, where the union type would have been useful.
+I think that the union type should be become a type that is more universale among other programming languages.

 ## Static Typing

 Another thing I like TypeScript over JavaScript is static typing.
 Many times in JavaScript I found an error that took me a long time to fix simply because I didn’t use an “= 0”.
 Also, being able to see what the type is in the code makes the readability of the code significantly better and more predictable.

 ## Interfaces

 Lastly, I also like TypeScripts inclusion of interfaces.
 It really helps being able to have an outline of an object saved, just like other programming languages.
+It makes TypeScript seem less janky than it's superset, JavaScript.

 ## TypeScript for Software Engineering?